 - 19. All TOSSD resource flows are reportable at the activity level.
 The term "activity" covers various types of operations, ranging from budget support to project-type interventions, investments and technical co-operation activities.
 In certain cases some aggregation is permitted to limit the reporting burden and number of records.
-(See section 4.2.) - 20.
+[Exceptions to the general reporting rule will be listed here with appropriate justification].
+(Note to Task Force members: Regarding paragraph 19, Task Force members were asked to be ready to provide concrete examples of exceptions to the reporting at activity level at the sixth TF meeting). - 20.
 All TOSSD data will be made publicly available, also at activity level.
 Any information linked to TOSSD activities subject to confidentiality regimes (e.g. company names) should be filtered out upstream by the data providers.